iamdobbs/cv/README.md

 **Fast Learner**

 I am a fast learner, but most typically in a vocational / hands-on setting.
-I very quickly obtained more and more responsibility in my insurance roles due to proactively seeking opportunities to expand my knowledge and expertise.
+I very quickly obtained more and more responsibility in my insurance roles by proactively seeking opportunities to expand my knowledge and expertise.
 I started The Sweary Card Co with virtually zero design or business experience, and further to the challenging (some have used stronger words!) task of single handedly exhibiting at a trade show, 10 weeks after idea conception, I have learnt design, sourcing, manufacturing, e-commerce, wholesale and licensing.
 I have now taken on the highly-selective Makers Academy 16 Week Bootcamp, achieving 100 kata, the same day as writing my first solution in order to pass the entry requirements.

 ## Education